dangretz/database_interface/README.md

 ### Technical Details
 Website is built using vanilla javascript, css, and html.
-Nothing is special on underneath the hood.
-To get around accessing files using a back-end microframework, XMLHttpRequest is used pull master lists in every folder.
+Nothing is special underneath the hood.
+To get around accessing files using a back-end microframework, a XMLHttpRequest is used to pull master lists in every folder.
 With these another request can be made to get every image.

 ### Film Analysis